Advising: Frequently Asked Questions

 How do I withdraw from a class?

 - Prior to the Add/Drop date, students can drop a course in Leopardweb and do not need to complete a Course Withdrawal Form.
 You may not withdraw from a course after the deadline to do so, you must complete a separate form for each course from which they wish to withdraw.
 You must obtain the signature of the course instructor first, then their Primary Advisor.
 International Students must also obtain the signature of the Director of International Student Services.
 Before withdrawing from a course, you should discuss their progress and the potential impact on their graduation date with both the instructor and their Primary Advisor.
 Please be aware that if withdrawing from a course takes your credit load below 12 credits for the semester, the following could be affected: F-1 Visa Status for international students, Financial Aid, eligibility to participate in athletics, Veteran’s benefits, eligibility for campus housing.
 You should also be aware that withdrawing from a course could cause delays in their graduate.
 You are strongly encouraged to discuss your progress, and the likelihood of your passing the class with your instructor before withdrawing.
 It is usually better to complete a class, even with a low grade, than to withdraw.
-You should also review your academic plan with their Primary Advisor and/or an Academic Plan Advisor before withdrawing from a course.
+You should also review your academic plan with your Primary Advisor and/or Student Success Advisor before withdrawing from a course.

 Where can I find pre-requisites, co-requisites and restrictions for a course?